nwjs/chromium.src/docs/infra/new_builder.md

 Scheduler's configuration schema is [here][11].
 Chromium's scheduler configuration is [here][12].
+The scheduler configuration is not written in Starlark at this time, but is still part of the generation process: the handwritten proto file gets copied to the `generated` directory where the other configuration files are generated to and a presubmit check ensures that the files remain in sync.

 A typical chromium builder will need a job configuration.
 A chromium builder that's triggering on new commits or on a regular schedule